turbolinks/turbolinks-ios/README.md

 Turbolinks for iOS is written in Swift 2.1 and requires iOS 9 or higher.
 Web views are backed by [WKWebView](https://developer.apple.com/library/ios/documentation/WebKit/Reference/WKWebView_Ref/) for full-speed JavaScript performance.

+**Note:** You should understand how Turbolinks works with web applications in the browser before attempting to use Turbolinks for iOS.
+See the [Turbolinks 5 documentation](https://github.com/turbolinks/turbolinks) for details.

 ## Installation

 Install Turbolinks manually by building `Turbolinks.framework` and linking it to your project.